OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Objection

 [Objection](https://github.com/sensepost/objection "Objection on GitHub") is a "runtime mobile exploration toolkit, powered by Frida".
-Its main goal is to allow security testing on non-rooted or jailbroken devices through an intuitive interface.
+Its main goal is to allow security testing on non-rooted devices through an intuitive interface.

 Objection achieves this goal by providing you with the tools to easily inject the Frida gadget into an application by repackaging it.
-This way, you can deploy the repackaged app to the non-jailbroken device by sideloading it and interact with the application as explained in the previous section.
+This way, you can deploy the repackaged app to the non-rooted device by sideloading it and interact with the application as explained in the previous section.

-However, Objection also provides a REPL that allows you to interact with the application, giving you the ability to interactively perform any action that the application could perform.
+However, Objection also provides a REPL that allows you to interact with the application, giving you the ability to perform any action that the application can perform.
 A full list of the features of Objection can be found on the project's homepage, but here are a few interesting ones:

 - Repackage applications to include the Frida gadget
 - Disable SSL pinning for popular methods
 - Access application storage to download or upload files
 - Execute custom Frida scripts
-- Dump the Keychain
+- List the Activities, Services and Broadcast receivers
-- Read plist files
+- Start Activities

-The ability to perform advanced dynamic analysis on non-jailbroken device is one of the features that makes Objection incredibly useful.
-It is not always possible to jailbreak the latest version of iOS, or you may have an application with advanced jailbreak detection mechanisms.
+The ability to perform advanced dynamic analysis on non-rooted devices is one of the features that makes Objection incredibly useful.
+An application may contain advanced RASP controls which detect your rooting method and injecting a frida-gadget may be the easiest way to analyze the application.
 Furthermore, the included Frida scripts make it very easy to quickly analyze an application, or get around basic security controls.

-Finally, in case you do have access to a jailbroken device, Objection can connect directly to the running Frida server to provide all its functionality without needing to repackage the application.
+Finally, in case you do have access to a rooted device, Objection can connect directly to the running Frida server to provide all its functionality without needing to repackage the application.

 ###### Installing Objection